 The program will prepare the fellow for a successful career entering into an academic, hospital-based or private practice position with advanced skills in reconstructive microsurgery.

 Clinical, translational and basic science opportunities are available for the motivated fellow.

 Candidates eligible for this fellowship must have completed a plastic surgery residency program.

 How to apply

 We participate in The American Society for Reconstructive Microsurgery (ASRM) match program and encourage applicants to register on the ASRM website as early as possible.
 Three letters of recommendation, a letter of intent as well as a copy of the applicant’s curriculum vitae are required for consideration.
-Contact Kristin Hook for application information.
+Contact Helena Johnson for application information.